Circaevum/circaevum-dao-phase-1/README.md

 - YANG tokens are subject to the maintenance requirements and decay rates described above
 - YIN tokens do not deplete and remain as earned
 - Wu Wei tokens are subject to potential dilution as determined by governance votes

+### Mathematical Harmony

+The token structure creates a perfect balance that aligns with Taiji principles:

+- 18 YANG tokens (75 tasks each) = 1,350 tasks = 18 developer years
+- 18 Wu Wei tokens (equivalent value of 75 tasks each) = 18 developer years
+- 1 Taiji Point token (slightly larger at 2.8%) ≈ 1 developer year

+**Total: 37 developer years of value**

+This structure naturally forms a hexagonal arrangement with 37 circles (1 in center, surrounded by 6 in the first ring, and 12 in the second ring, 18 in the outer ring).
+The Taiji Point sits at the center, with equal distribution of YANG and Wu Wei tokens in the surrounding rings, creating both visual and mathematical harmony.

+This tokenomics model ensures perfect equilibrium between contributors and investors, with a slightly weighted center point to provide direction and resolve ties - a true embodiment of Taiji principles of balance, harmony, and cyclical progression.